costaalacuparmare/laburi-acs/README.md

-# This is official (unofficial) UPB Repository of Vlad Constantinescu
+# This is the official (unofficial) UPB Repository of Vlad Constantinescu

-    List of descriptions of the courses and when were they taken
+>List of descriptions of the courses and when were they taken

 ## Year 1 - Semester 1